This information is derived from the State Department's Investment Climate Statement.

 Topics include Openness to Investment, Legal and Regulatory systems, Dispute Resolution, Intellectual Property Rights, Transparency, Performance Requirements, State-Owned Enterprises, Responsible Business Conduct, and Corruption.

 These statements highlight persistent barriers to further U.S. investment.
 Addressing these barriers would expand high-quality, private sector-led investment in infrastructure, further women’s economic empowerment, and facilitate a healthy business environment for the digital economy.
 To access the ICS for China, visit the U.S. Department of State Investment Climate Statements website.

-Key investment announcements and new developments in 2020 included:
+Key developments in 2021 included: